More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Microscopic Model

 Here we outline a sum-over-paths approach, which is an alternate method of calculating the mean first passage time that also permits the computation of the mean number of visits to each state in our microscopic model \cite{budnar_anillin_2019}.

-Consider a sequence of jumps on the ladder state-space that represents number of bound headgroups of a single myosin II minifilament (see Fig.~2a in main text) beginning with one headgroup attached and terminating when the filament drops off (\textit{i.e.}, 0 headgroups bound).
-The probability of realising this sequence of jumps is given by the sum over the probabilities of all such trajectories
+Consider a sequence of jumps on the ladder state-space that represents number of bound heads of a single myosin II minifilament (see Fig.~\ref{fig:microscopicModel}a ) beginning with one head attached and terminating when the filament drops off (\textit{i.e.}, 0 heads bound).
+The probability of realising this sequence of jumps is given by the sum over the probabilities of all such trajectories \begin{widetext}